danielWatson3141/PortableAndroidTest/Linux/README.txt

 In your phone's developer options, enable "Show Touches" and "stay awake" as this will help down the road.
 (Make sure to disable "stay awake" when you are finished as this can make your phone difficult to charge.)

-Plug the phone into your computer

-A popup should come up asking you if you want to enable MTP, press yes and, if available, check the box that says "always allow from this computer".

 Install Trepn Profiler - available on Google Play Store